samuelbalogh/CodeClub2021Apr/python-cheatsheet.md

 ## Functions

 We write functions to be able to **re-use** our code.
-If we have defined a function, we can use it later any time we want, for as many times we want.
+If we have defined a function, we can use it later any time we want, for as many times as we want.

 A function **definition** can look like the following: